Ayms/node-Tor/README.md

 <b>For now there is no funding left for the development/release of phase 4 and phase 5, that would be too bad to stop here since we are enthusiastic to link phase 4 evented pipes with phase 5 elliptic crypto and WebRTC</b>

-You can consider also donating to BTC 19LgEmzSvD1oCr1QxT2dgmF5SSnh1aq94j, 5 BTCs and we move forward with phase 4/5
+You can consider also donating to BTC 19LgEmzSvD1oCr1QxT2dgmF5SSnh1aq94j, 5 BTCs would allow to move forward with phase 4/5

 ## License